Berkanktk/CyberSecurity/README.md

 # Cryptology
+Cryptography in Cryptology is used to protect confidentiality, ensure integrity, ensure authenticity.

 ## Generate keys
 To generate a private key we use the following command (8912 creates the key 8912 bits long):
 `openssl genrsa -aes256 -out private.key 8912`